Mend-Ooyo Gombojav

 Mend-Ooyo Gombojav is a Mongolian writer, poet and calligraphist.
 He was born into a herder's family in Dariganga, Sükhbaatar, Mongolia, in 1952.
 Mend-Ooyo lives in Ulaanbaatar, Mongolia, and directs the Mongolian Academy of Culture and Poetry.

-Mend-Ooyo is quoted saying: "My life is the mirror of Mongolia.
-I grew up in the classic nomadic way of life, then moved to the city.
-But even after all these years I am not a city person.
-All my dreams are about the countryside, and I feel like I am living in a birdcage.
-Now I am planning to move back to the countryside.
-I just hope Mongolia will too."

 Career

 He started his career in 1970, as an elementary school teacher in the border village of Zamiin Uud, Dornogovi aimag, in the far south east of Mongolia.
 For ten years, from 1978, he was the editor-in-chief for the arts and cultural programmes on Mongolian State radio and television, In 1988 he became a professional writer with the Mongolian Writer's Union.

 After the 1990 Democratic Revolution in Mongolia, Mend-Ooyo became the Chief Project Lead and driving force behind the reconstruction of the Migjid Janraisig complex at Gandantegchinlen Monastery in Ulaanbaatar.
 At that time he was also a member of the Mongolian National Committee of UNESCO, and, successively, executive director, vice-president and president of the Mongolian Cultural Foundation.
 From 1998-2000 he sat as Chairman of the governmental Culture and Arts Agency.

 In 2002 he became Life member of the World Academy of Arts and Culture.
 In 2004 he joined the board of the Mongolian Art Council.
 In 2005 he founded the Mongolian culture, literature and poetry magazine GUNU, for which he also acted as the editor-in-chief.
 In that same year he became president of the Mongolian Academy of Culture and Poetry.
 In 2006 he became the President of the 26th World Congress of Poets in Mongolia.
 He joined in fellow residency program in Civitella Ranieri Foundation in 2014, and also led the World Poetry Days in Mongolia in 2017.

 In 1996, Mend-Ooyo earned a Master's degree at the University of Arts and Culture in Mongolia.
 In 2002, he was granted a Doctorate of Literature by the World Academy of Arts and Culture.
 In 2008, he became professor of Arts and Culture at the Institute of International Studies of the Mongolian Academy of Sciences.
 In 2015, the University of Arts and Culture, Mongolia granted him Honorary doctor for his achievement in literature.